inducer/pycuda/doc/source/driver.rst

         associated :mod:`numpy` array) is an error
         and will lead to undefined behavior.

-    .. method:: get_device_pointer()

-        Return a device pointer that indicates the address at which this memory is mapped into the device's address space.

-        Only available on CUDA 2.2 and newer.

     .. method:: get_flags()

         Return a bit field of values from :class:`host_alloc_flags`.